Spain or Portugal? Which is the best Iberian destination?

 So, you should travel to Portugal if:

-• Safety is a huge concern of yours;
+• Safety is a major concern for you.

 • A laidback and relaxed atmosphere;